Upcoming events

 Cancellation Policy

-Registrations may be cancelled for a full refund, less a 10% processing fee, until the early bird registration deadline.
+Registrations may be cancelled for a full refund, less a 10% processing fee, until the Early Bird registration deadline, September 4 for the 2026 Fall Conference.
 After the early bird deadline, cancellations are non-refundable (except in cases of emergency).

 Hotel Policies